f3d-app/f3d/doc/libf3d/02-CLASSES.md

 ## Video Encoder class

-It's possible to encode rendering result into a video stream.
+The libf3d can encode rendering result into a video stream.
 The frames should be sent to the encoder and x264 packets are received.

 ## Log class